shivamchhapola/Bruh-Bot69/README.md

 # Bruh Bot for Twitter

 It currently replies with insults using evil insults api to home timeline and mentions timeline.
-Working to add Sentiment analysis to reply with compliments, motivation and random facts.
+Planning to add Sentiment analysis to reply with compliments, motivation and random facts.
 <br/> </br>
 [Bruh Bot 69 on Twitter](https://www.twitter.com/bruh_bot_69)